oat-sa/taohub-articles/articles/Frontend/Architecture/amd-require.md

 ```
 **They won't work once optimized**

-Some libraries still uses named modules, to support this heresy we have to define an alias in the configuration.
+Some libraries still use named modules, to support this heresy we have to define an alias in the configuration.

 ## Dependency injection

-The content of the callback function is executed this first time it is required by another module and the main scope lifecycle will remain until the page refresh.
+The content of the callback function is executed the first time it is required by another module and the main scope lifecycle will remain until the page refresh.

 Let's define a module :